Freda’s insurer refused to cover the cost of her boiler breakdown because the incident didn’t meet their definition of an emergency.

 What happened

-The insurer said the claim wasn’t covered under Freda’s policy.
-They said that the policy defined an emergency as ‘sudden and unexpected’.
-They said the damage to the pipe wasn’t sudden or unexpected.
-They said this because the pipe wasn’t insulated and the damage would have happened anyway.
+It said the policy defined an emergency as “sudden and unexpected” and that the damage to the pipe wasn’t sudden or unexpected because the pipe wasn’t insulated.

 What we said

-We looked at the policy terms.
-We acknowledged the definition of emergency, but we disagreed with the insurer.
 We thought that the boiler stopping working was an emergency, because it was sudden and unexpected for Freda.
-We didn’t think it was reasonable to expect her to know that the frozen pipe had caused the problem, as this hadn’t happened to her before.
+We didn’t think it was reasonable to expect her to know that the frozen pipe had caused the problem, as this hadn’t happened before.

 We also looked at Freda’s individual circumstances.
 We noted that the fix was simple for someone to do on their own, but that Freda was elderly and lived alone.
 We felt it would have been reasonable for the engineer to fix the problem.